 CMO Briefing No. 8: Leading the Customer-Centered Organization

 On September 25-26, 2013, Egon Zehnder McKinsey & Company and Northwestern University’s Kellogg School of Management jointly hosted the third annual Kellogg Marketing Leadership Summit.
-In this briefing, two of the conferences hosts, Dick Patton and Rory Finlay of Egon Zehnder, explore the key topics and share videos of interviews conducted with the attendees discussing the changing role of the CMO.
+In this briefing, two of the conferences hosts, Rory Finlay of Egon Zehnder and former consultant Dick Patton explore the key topics and share videos of interviews conducted with the attendees discussing the changing role of the CMO.

 The theme of the conference was how businesses, individuals and innovation are evolving in support of the customer-centric find out, you must look beyond past experience to enterprise.
 Focusing first on the organization, Greg Carpenter shared his thinking on the four stages of market-focused reinvention a company must go through; recognition, reinvention, formalize and maintain.
 Each phase irreversibly shaping the overall organization much the same as baking a cake rather than making a salad.

 Egon Zehnder spoke on the redefinition of the CMO role due to market changes and the resulting splintering elements of marketing across five CMO traits: Digital Expert vs. Marketing Traditionalist, Business Leader vs. Marketing Guru, Innovation Champion vs. Shopper Expert, Sector Specialist vs. Versatile Partner, Sophisticated Strategist vs. Entrepreneurial Trailblazer.
 Asking the group, which pole are you?
 Which pole does your buisness need?